POSTED November 12, 2020

 If you’ve never bought a boat before, you’re probably curious to know the normal procedure.
 Do you need to put down a deposit?
 Do we need to slip the boat?
 Who pays for this?
 Do I need a boat survey and what does this process involve?

 If you’re new to boating, it can seem daunting purchasing a boat.
 Buying a boat is not like any other purchase.
 There are certain steps that need to be followed to achieve a desirable outcome.
 There can be many pitfalls and newbie mistakes that can turn a pleasurable experience into a boating nightmare.

 Decide on a boat

-After your search long and far, the first step is deciding on the boat you like.
+After your search, the first step is deciding on the boat you like.
 It’s worthwhile reviewing the service history to see if it’s within the manufacturer’s recommendations.
 This should come before putting down a deposit.
 If you don’t understand the paperwork, ask someone who does.
 Once you’ve found a boat, and viewed it in person, it’s time to get a contract signed.
-Once you have this, a deposit paid so you can organise a survey and mechanical inspection.
+Once you have this, a deposit is paid so you can organise a boat survey and mechanical inspection.